The insider’s guide to… F1 car development

-This season, given the wafer-thin margins between the teams, the upgrade process is more important than ever.
-The team that comes out on top in December isn’t going to be the one that’s done the best job thus far: it’s going to be the one that does the best job from now on.
-At this stage of the season, the development battle off-track is just as fierce as the driving tussle on it.
+This season, given the fact the regulations are largely the same as last year, the upgrade process is going to be more important than ever.
+The team that comes out on top at the end of the season isn’t necessarily going to be the one that’s done the best job thus far: it’s going to be the one that does the best job from now on.

-The Spanish Grand Prix in early May has traditionally been the time to see the first big upgrade of the season.
-While the car at the first race may be different to the one that tested in the winter, by the time Formula 1 arrives in Europe, having had a couple of months to assimilate data from the pre-season tests, the teams are in a position to begin adding performance to their car.
+The Spanish Grand Prix in early May has traditionally been the time to see the first big upgrades of the season.
+While the car that races at the first Grand Prix in Australia in March may be different to the one that tests at Barcelona next week, by the time Formula 1 arrives back in Europe, having had a couple of months to assimilate data from the pre-season tests, the teams are in a position to begin adding performance to their cars.
 At least, that’s how it used to work.
-The modern reality is that, while the big updates still happen, updates arrive race by race.
+The modern reality is that, while the big upgrades still happen, updates arrive race by race.
 Sometimes even day by day.

 “I think the idea of the major upgrade has become a bit of a myth,” says Chester.
 “We used to go down the route of a few big updates each season, each one quite discrete.
 Now, we tend to bring new items to most races.
 If we’ve found something that improves the car, we want to get it to track as quickly as possible.

-“The major milestones for Toro Rosso will be race five (Spain) and race 10 (Britain) – but in-between there will be something new at nearly every race,” he says.
+“The major milestones for Toro Rosso will be [Spain and Britain] – but in-between there will be something new at nearly every race,” he said early in 2019.
 “A key part of our plan for the season has been rolling development.
 Following the launch, there has been a series of small updates to the floor, the barge boards, the front wing, the brake ducts.
 Not big changes but lots of them: whenever we find some performance in the wind tunnel we take it to the car.

 “We try to be a little bit careful about not attempting to do too many things at the same time.
 There’s always the potential to try to juggle too much and not actually get anything to the track for the target race.”

 In this, as in every season, there’s a point at which teams – even teams fighting tooth-and-nail for a title or a good final position in the constructors’ championship – will stop attempting to improve their car.
 They do it because the returns from improving the current car are outweighed by the need to devote time and energy to the next one.
-In 2019, with no major technical changes expected for 2020, upgrades will continue to come late into the season because any goodness located for the current car is likely to be transferable to the new.
+With no major technical changes for 2020, upgrades from 2019 continued to come late into the season because any goodness located for the current car was likely to be transferable to the new.

 It looks like there isn’t going to be a quiet period for F1's team factories any time soon.